CalculusCat95/chunkl/README.md

 ### Line Spacing

 A newline is inserted between every a group of similar lines.
-A group can contain only one line.
+A group may contain only one line.
 It's ok if this spread the code out somewhat; it helps with readability.

 ### Modularization